CIBI-A/Electronics-club-mini-task-2/Ideated project 2.md

 |Wireless communication module|Tough to start with and demand some dedicated components|Learning outcomes are high|Require some money as components may be costly|
 |Glass detection| One of the easiest modules to hack on with| Cost can be significantly reduced|Precision in measuring the glass distance may be lost to some extent|

+The suggested approach is really good.
+It also has bluetooth module for wireless control.
+But, I personally feel pushbuttons would do the job.
+Since, in this case the users are going to be near the vending machine, simple pushbuttons can be used instead of bluetooth for flavor and quantity selection.
+Also, instead of IR sensors, LED-LDR combination can be used to detect the glass.
+This is because, in this case the distance of the glass from the sensor doesn't matter.
+Only its presence matters.
+Hence, having an LED-LDR combination and the glass slot in between would enable its detection.
+In this way, the cost can be significantly reduced.